seliestel/etqf/README.md

 ## License

 This project is licensed under the GNU General Public License v.
-3.0 - see the LICENSE.md file for details
+3.0 - see the LICENSE.md file for details.

 ## Acknowledgments